 - The Internet access rate of our customers

 What price would customers be willing to pay for an interactive guide on the Internet?

 Selection of Information Sources

 The source of information corresponds for the field studies to the type of population questioned.
-Example: we will interview our customers, prospects; conduct the study at the national level.
+For example, we will interview our customers, and prospects; conduct the study at the national level.
 This data will be refined in the next step.

 This approach is also valid for a desk study: the source or sources of information would be for example published studies that the study manager could use.

 - Once the sources of information are selected, we need to precisely define the reference population (or target population).
 It is about all the individuals concerned by our problems.
 Example: it is the installers of air conditioners with a size of at least 10 employees located in the PACA region.

 - The next phase is to define the method (method of drawing individuals) and the sampling criteria.
 Moreover, this depends of course on the type of survey: quantitative or qualitative.
 For example, for installers, the size of the company will be a sampling criterion.
 Therefore in the case of a quantitative study, we will use a random sampling method.

 - To complete this phase, we need to define the size of the sample.